memiah/vagrant-box-s3/README.md

 Then running a command that will trigger box URL related actions, such as `vagrant up`, `vagrant box update` etc. with the `--debug` flag.

+### Releases

+To release a new version to [RubyGems.org](https://rubygems.org/gems/vagrant-box-s3), you must be authenticated.

+If you have not previously authenticated, sign in:

+    gem signin

+This will store and use credentials in `~/.gem/credentials`.

+Ensure the new version number is correctly set in `lib/vagrant-box-s3/version.rb`.

+Then you can build and push the release:

+    rake release

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/vagrant-box-s3.
+Bug reports and pull requests are welcome on GitHub at https://github.com/memiah/vagrant-box-s3.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License